Cannabis enthusiast and student of the art of solventless extraction

 Hydraulic presses can be considered manual in the sense that they normally require the operator to put some elbow grease into a lever, however they’re not completely manual.
 Hydraulic presses utilize an internal system of pressurized oil to generate the pounds per square inch you can apply between the plates.

 Basically, you use your muscles (hand-pressed lever) to pressurize a hydraulic system, and the hydraulics amplify that pressure and apply it to the plates.
 Paired with high quality, uncaged rosin plates, the H-Frame Hydraulic Press is one of the most popular setups in rosin extraction.

 Hydraulic presses are suited for commercial use, as 10 tons is an easy benchmark for hydraulic presses.
-There are many on the market which exceed this threshold, however keep in mind more pressure doesn’t necessarily mean more (and better) rosin.
+There are many on the market which exceed this threshold, however keep in mind more pressure doesn’t necessarily mean more (or better) rosin.

 That said, with the higher pressure that hydraulic presses offer, you can get away with pressing at lower temperatures, which can preserve more of the unique blend of terpenes that characterize your source material.